alexwelcing/cloudcms/content/projects/find-a-new-client.md

 ---
 category: marketing
-title: 20.
+title: 8.
 Find a new client
-description: "This one is simple, generate new business and service the account. "
+description: 'This one is simple, generate new business and service the account. '
 ---